PollyHannah/Phylogenomic-study/README.md

 5. Save all the manually curated proteome files for all genomes as .faa files into the proteome_2 directory.

 To understand how I made decisions as part of step 3 above, which annotations i checked and edited for which genomes, and my results, see directory 'annotation_check' in this repository.

+## Part Two: Core gene analysis
+This is where we take the freshly re-annotated sequences and identify a set of core genes using OrthoFinder (again).

 ### Run OrthoFinder again
 Now, run Orthofinder on the manually curated annotation files.
 The input files will be take from the 2_prokka_manual directory.
 The output files will be saved into a directory '2_orthofinder'.